Mobile streaming audio is one of the fastest mobile growth sectors.

 HearPlanet turns your cell phone into a live Internet streaming guide to the world using text-to-speech technology and digital voice recordings. offer information on millions of destinations that “brings the world to your ears.”
 Essentially it’s a streaming mp3 player without the music.

-With over 500,000 downloads, the company’s iPhone app is a top travel tool in Apple’s iTunes App Store.
+With over 500,000 downloads, the company’s iPhone app is a top travel tool.

 HearPlanet is designed to accommodate media of all types on locations and exhibits anywhere in the world.
 Audio is currently delivered instantly to iPhone users.
 As the company expands, HearPlanet will target other personal mobile devices– additional smart phones, navigation devices, tablet computers and netbooks that enhance sightseeing, museum and landmark visits.